Z33shan-Aamir/Game-Addiction-Cure/readme.md

 python time_allocation.py <name-of-process>
 ```
 Replace `<name-of-process>` with the name of process which will be like `notepad.exe` on windows and `steam` on linux
+> [!warning]
+> In case of linux using the name of the process may not work.
+> Instead use the name for the app used in `htop` or `btop` or any other resource monitor
+> for example command to launch chrome is `google-chrome-stable` but in the resource monitor it's `chrome`

 ### Degugging:
   - Enable debug mode in `check_and_remove_unproductive_tasks(debug=True)` to see detailed logs.